 So instead of stressing over trying to bring things into balance, my advice is to see it as a constant tension to be managed, giving yourself or your spouse permission to be pulled either way as warranted.
 The tension will always be there, you just have to consciously manage it.

-More Insights from Trent Dunham: “2018 was a tough year.
+More Insights from Dunham+Company: “2018 was a tough year.
 2018 was probably the toughest year.”